sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ## Coherent set of actions

-The following are actions that needs to be performed in order to make the Target IT Solution Delivery Model operational.
+The following are actions that need to be performed in order to make the Target IT Solution Delivery Model operational.

 <table>
   <tr>